 And you were bound to notice eventually.

-There will be another high-school reunion for my class next year, COVID willing.
-If all goes to current plan, I should be pedaling toward South Texas from Oregon then, not that my plans ever survive the first day.
+There will be another high-school reunion for my class in the fall of 2022.
+If all goes to current plan, I’ll still be pedaling a couple of thousand miles away then, not that my plans ever survive the first day.

 Perhaps the Big and I will detour back to my hometown via Amtrak.
 There’s a conversation I’d love to continue.